o3de/o3de.org/content/docs/welcomeguide/wg-getstarted.md

 ---
-description: ' Build a simple game to familiarize yourself with Amazon Lumberyard. '
+description: ' Build a simple game to familiarize yourself with Open 3D Engine. '
-title: Get started with Amazon Lumberyard
+title: Get started with Open 3D Engine
 ---
-# Get started with Amazon Lumberyard<a name="wg-getstarted"></a>
+# Get started with Open 3D Engine<a name="wg-getstarted"></a>

 |  |
 | --- |
 |  This **Get started** guide is a work in progress and is undergoing continual improvement\.
 Please leave feedback using the **Feedback** link at the top of the web page\.
 More tutorials are coming soon\!  |

 Often times, the best way to learn is *to do*\.
-Amazon Lumberyard was designed and created to help you make games, not read docs, so let's make your first game\!
+Open 3D Engine was designed and created to help you make games, not read docs, so let's make your first game\!

-We've designed a very simple game that can be built in a few hours with Amazon Lumberyard\.
+We've designed a very simple game that can be built in a few hours with Open 3D Engine\.
 As you work through the tutorials in order, you'll learn about the different features and workflows in Lumberyard, and build comfort with the Lumberyard Editor interface\.

 At the end, you'll have a simple packaged version of a game you can share\.
 It won't win any awards, but you'll understand the myriad features of Lumberyard, from slices and components to physics to scripting to input and audio support\.